 Examining row upon row of sake, matcha and peach-flavoured everything, I felt like I was right back in Japan.
 It was surreal.
 It was unexpected.
 And it was probably the moment I fell a little bit in love with Dusseldorf.

 If you’re looking for a European city with a difference AND a fantastic foodie scene, don’t overlook Dusseldorf.
-It's an easy day trip from Munich or Cologne, even if there’s a good chance that Dusseldorf might not have even made it onto your radar yet… but isn’t that all the more reason to go?
+It’s an easy day trip from Munich and many other German cities, even if there’s a good chance that Dusseldorf might not have even made it onto your radar yet… but isn’t that all the more reason to go?